 Laddie Placek, Cleveland’s supervisor of Ohio scouts from 1947 to 1961, is credited with the 1949 signing.
 It is not clear whether Placek, who also got Al Smith and Joe Caffie from the Buckeyes for the Indians, was the one who thought Sam didn’t have the goods the previous year.

 Jones helped the Wilkes-Barre Barons win the championship of the Class A Eastern League in 1950.
 His 17-8 record included a 9-0 start.
 He led the league in strikeouts with 169, and his 2.71 ERA ranked second.
-He finished second in the voting for the Eastern League’s most valuable pitcher to his teammate Bob Chakales, the ERA champ.xxxii “Didn’t throw nothing but fastballs there,” Jones recalled.
-“Didn’t need nothing else.”xxxiii It was also in Wilkes-Barre that local sportswriter Bill Phillip dubbed him Sad Sam.xxxiv
+He finished second in the voting for the Eastern League’s most valuable pitcher to his teammate Bob Chakales, the ERA champ.32 “Didn’t throw nothing but fastballs there,” Jones recalled.
+“Didn’t need nothing else.”33 It was also in Wilkes-Barre that local sportswriter Bill Phillip dubbed him Sad Sam.34

 In the winter of 1950-51, the Panamanian league was tightening its belt.
 Spur Cola and Chesterfield both sought to trim payroll and use players from lower classifications.
 Pat Scantlebury held out for more money but eventually decided to play.
-After an initial indication that he might join the roster, Sam did not come down.xxxv, xxxvi
+After an initial indication that he might join the roster, Sam did not come down.35, 36

-However, a historical footnote came in Sam’s first game that year, on May 10.
-When he entered in the seventh inning against the Washington Senators, behind the plate was his old Buckeyes manager, Quincy Troupe, making one of his six major-league appearances at the age of 39.
-They formed the first black battery in major-league history, and Quincy also got his only big-league hit that day.
+However, a historical footnote came in Sam’s first game that year, on May 3.
+When he entered in the seventh inning against the Washington Senators, behind the plate was his old Buckeyes manager, Quincy Trouppe, making one of his six major-league appearances at the age of 39.
+They formed the first black battery in AL history.

 On September 30, the Indians finally dealt Jones, sending him to the Chicago Cubs (along with $60,000 and Gale Wade, as it developed) for a player to be named later.
 That player turned out to be Ralph Kiner, the Hall of Fame slugger, who had just one season left in him because of his bad back.
 Kiner was also an old teammate and friend of Hank Greenberg’s.